blogdaren/PHPCreeper/README.md

 public function onBeforeDownload($downloader, $task)
 {
-    //here we can reset the $task array here and be sure to return it
+    //here we can reset the $task and be sure to return it
     //$task = [...];
     //return $task;

-    //here we can change the context parameters when making a http request
+    //here we can change the context parameters when creating a http request
     //$downloader->httpClient->setConnectTimeout(3);
     //$downloader->httpClient->setTransferTimeout(10);
     //$downloader->httpClient->setProxy('http://180.153.144.138:8800');